Border reivers: Law and order

 A special body of law, known as March law or Border law, developed in the region.
 The legal historian Cynthia Neville notes that the system of Border law "borrowed freely from several legal traditions: common law, ...military law, and the principles of equity."
 Under border law, a person who had been raided had the right to mount a counter-raid within six days, even across the border, to recover his goods.
-This "hot trod" had to proceed with "hound and horne, hew and cry", making a racket and carrying a piece of burning turf on a spear point to openly announce their purpose, to distinguish themselves from unlawful raiders proceeding covertly.
+This "hot trod" had to proceed with "hound and horne, hew and cry", making a racket and carrying a piece of burning turf on a spear point to openly announce their purpose came in about 1451, to distinguish themselves from unlawful raiders proceeding covertly.
 They might use a sleuth hound (also known as a "slew dogge") to follow raiders' tracks.
 These dogs were valuable, and part of the established forces (on the English side of the border, at least).
 Any person meeting this counter-raid was required to ride along and offer such help as he could, on pain of being considered complicit with the raiders.
-The "cold trod" mounted after six days required official sanction.
+The trod mounted after six days was known as "cold trod" was an innovation appearing in 1424.
 Officers such as the Deputy Warden of the English West March had the specific duty of "following the trod".
 Feuds could be tolerated or even rule driven - like murdering of outlaw Surname members or those caught in the process of raiding (known as red-handed) should not be cause of a vendatta.
+The 'right of reprisal' was allowed in cases where a resolution was not found within six months.

+In Northumberland, law and order was said to be difficult to maintain because so many were unwilling to give evidence against their own servants or neighbours and so many were aiding and abetting the defendants.

 The most common method of execution was hanging, sometimes beheadings were made, but also drownings.
-Special Drowning pit were sometimes made for drownings.
+Special drowning pit were sometimes made for drownings.
 Mass hangings and drownings also were used for executions.